A Sailors’ Voyage to Cornwall

 Sail with Bessie Ellen as she marks the end of summer with a journey from Scotland to her home of Cornwall.

-Join tall ship Bessie Ellen in the harbour town of Oban before she sets her sails to mark the end of her summer season heading home to Cornwall.
+Join tall ship Bessie Ellen in the Scottish port of Oban before she sets off on her voyage home to Cornwall to mark the end of her Scottish sailing season.

 LIFE AT SEA

 This voyage is perfect for those wanting to experience life on the open water and tuck some sea miles under their belt.
 Fully immerse yourself into life at sea by taking the helm, navigating and hoisting the sails with your fellow guests and crew.
 Bessie Ellen is a traditional tall ship with not a winch in sight so it’s certainly a case of all hands on deck.
 No experience is needed and new comers are always welcome but a lust for adventure is a must!

 Once the sails have been set, depart from Oban and pass the narrow strait of Coryvrekkan between Jura and Scarba and perhaps call in at Colonsay or Jura.

 Sail past the mountains of Mourne Islay (pronounced ‘eye-la’), one of skipper Nikki’s favourite locations.
 Historically, the island served as the meeting place for Scottish clan leaders but it is now a paradise for whisky lovers, boasting an amazing eight distilleries.
 Each is nestled on the shores around the island and offers the chance to sample some of the finest malt whiskies in the world.

 Sailing through the St. George’s Channel offers the chance to take the night watch and sail under the stars, enjoying the sense of peace as the ship settles down for the evening.
 Your final port of call will be the Cornish maritime port of Newlyn.

 All voyages for Bessie Ellen